-One of George Clooney’s greatest performances, Michael Clayton was the directorial debut of Tony Gilroy (writer of the first four Bourne movies and co-writer of Rogue One: A Star Wars Story).
+One of George Clooney’s greatest performances, Michael Clayton was the directorial debut of Tony Gilroy (writer of the first four Bourne movies, co-writer of Rogue One: A Star Wars Story, and showrunner of the excellent Andor).
 Michael Clayton (Clooney) is an off-the-books attorney who acts as a fixer for the rich and powerful.
 After Arthur (Tom Wilkinson), another attorney at his firm, has a breakdown during a deposition for a class-action lawsuit against an agricultural company, Michael is assigned to bail Arthur out of jail and help him get his act together.
 As Michael learns more about the truth of the lawsuit and drastic events pile up, legal thriller quickly transforms into conspiracy thriller in an instant classic. —PV

 Security is available to stream on Netflix.

 Director: Park Chan-wook